strangerstudios/pmpro-member-directory/readme.txt

 == Changelog ==
 = .3.2 =
+* ENHANCEMENT: Now checking for Register Helper labels for arrays of custom fields on the profile and directory templates.
 * BUG: Fixed broken profile links on directory page for certain usernames.

 = .3.1 =